Enabling data, people, process and tools for new value in healthcare

 Payers and providers have been transforming digitally for years.
 Imagine a day before online bill pay, asynchronous messages with your doctor, mobile prescription refills and text messages as medication reminders.

-Digital transformation has become such a buzzword, yet, it does represent a new way of looking at how we deliver value to members, patients, and staff in a way that fits their complex, modern lifestyles and workflow – however that is experienced.
+In healthcare, Digital transformation has become such a buzzword, yet, it does represent a new way of looking at how we deliver value to members, patients, and staff in a way that fits their complex, modern lifestyles and workflow – however that is experienced.

 Relationship between Transformation and Person Centricity

 Two parallel concepts are converging within this new wave of transformation in healthcare.
 We dare say that digital transformation equals person centricity.

 We talk in healthcare about being patient- or member-centered.
 It makes sense in today’s world that centricity would equate with digital, mobile and connected data and communication.

 Many payers and providers, within the value-based payment construct, are struggling to define “transformation” for themselves.
 However, it really comes down to finding where your organization has a unique purpose, population and process for delivering value or care across connections that also aligns with payment reforms.
 Whether through community-based health, home health, telemedicine, remote clinics, telephonic care management, etc., our connections are digital, or supported by digital, and they are ubiquitous (across time and care location).

 Where do your person-centric connections need support and strengthening with digital technologies and tools?

 Relationship between Digital Transformation in Healthcare and Value-Based Care

 At SDLC Partners, we call it “digital enablement” and “agile transformation.”
 Both terms relate to the connection among data, process, people and tools.